 Otherwise, you will for sure forget essential items, which might be difficult to get afterwards.
 Asking relatives to go through your things to send them to you can be annoying for everyone.

-I find it easier to breakdown my list in the 6 following categories:
+I find it easier to breakdown my list into the 6 following categories:

 - Important Documents